State-of-the-Art with Advanced Care

 All patient rooms are single rooms with an extra bed for family members.
 In addition to greater privacy, single rooms help to reduce the spread of disease and hospital-acquired infections.
 The design and size of the rooms enable hospital staff to work directly with the patient in teams.

 "Patient first" is an important vision underlying the design of the new facility and health care planning.

 The new hospital building is designed to promote even better collaboration between medical care, research and education.
 For example, outpatient clinic and patient rooms are adapted to allow both examinations and patient-oriented research to be conducted.
 Many natural meeting places between health care and academia can also be found here.
 A new research facility is built directly adjacent to the hospital and proximity to Karolinska Institutet, which is an important factor for creating the best opportunities for patient-oriented research.

 Functional and Scandinavian with a human touch

-Art will be on display everywhere and the University Hospital represents one of Sweden's largest art initiatives in a public setting.
+Art is on display everywhere and the University Hospital represents one of Sweden's largest art initiatives in a public setting.
 The hospital is also designed to be easily renovated to meet future operational and clinical needs.

 Meeting future health care needs

 The new hospital building is an important component of the Plan for the Future of Health Care, along with other major initiatives at other acute care hospitals and within the health care system in Stockholm County.
-The project will also play a major role in Karolinska University Hospital's efforts to adapt operations to future health care needs in Stockholm.
-Karolinska University Hospital has been tasked with planning the health care services that it will provide going forward in Huddinge and Solna.
+The project also play a major role in Karolinska University Hospital's efforts to adapt operations to future health care needs in Stockholm.
+Karolinska University Hospital has been tasked with planning the health care services that it provides in Huddinge and Solna.